Did you know?

 Threats

-Olive ridley turtles are one of the most endangered species of sea turtles.
+Olive ridley sea turtles are one of the most endangered species of sea turtles.
 Over the years, their populations have declined sharply due to several threats.
 Firstly, many olive ridleys never make it to adulthood.
 This is because their hatchlings and juveniles are preyed upon by a variety of predators, such as crabs, birds, and other turtles.

 Adults, on the other hand, face threats from fisheries, where they often get caught or entangled in fishing nets resulting in injuries or death.